markovicuros/ToDo/README.md

-# ToDo
+# React ToDo List

-### Todo is a React application that enables you to add tasks on ToDo list
+-- This is a simple web application built with React that allows you to create and manage your daily tasks with ease.